Ranbad80/Kafka-Mini-Project/README.md

-# Airflow Mini-Project DAG Scheduling
+# Airflow Mini-Project DAG Scheduling & Log Analyzer:

+# DAG Scheduling:

  we use Docker to establish the airflow platform: